cblearn/cblearn/docs/user_guide/index.rst

 Third, the stochastic optimization algorithms (we use Adam as the default) are batched, which means that during each optimization iteration, just a fraction of comparisons are used.
 This stochastic approach can significantly speed up the optimization process in the case of extensive datasets.
 For smaller datasets, the ``pytorch`` implementation is not necessarily faster than the ``scipy`` implementation.
-On the contrary, when starting the optimization, there is a particular overhead, as the data has to be transformed to ``pytorch`` tensors, and the automatic differentiation has to be set up.
+On the contrary, when starting the optimization, there is a particular runtime overhead.
 The classic second-order optimizers (which we use in the ``scipy`` backend) converge faster if all data is used in each iteration.
 In addition, installing ``pytorch`` required up to 1GB of hard disk space, which is unnecessary for the ``scipy`` backend.